 (a) debts that are paid directly by the debts outside of the Plan, including mortgages,

 (b) debts for alimony, maintenance, or support,

-(c) installment debts whose last payment is due after the completion of payments under the Plan (e.g. second mortgages on retained property),
+(c) installment debts whose last payment is due after the completion of payments under the Plan (e.g. second mortgages on the retained property),

 (e) debts for restitution included in a criminal sentence imposed on the debtor,